Session Type(s): Panel

 The Koch brothers’ petrochemical empire is poisoning the world and the American political process.
 From Detroit, home of the Koch petcoke mountain, to Sandy-ravaged New York City, where David Koch is the richest resident, leading climate justice activists will speak about how they’re fighting back against the corrupt fossil-fuel barons and building a better future.

-Brad Johnson is the editor of Hill Heat, a climate politics and policy website.
-Previously Brad was the Campaign Manager for Forecast the Facts, a grassroots climate advocacy organization, and Editor for ThinkProgress Green at the Center for American Progress Action Fund.
+Brad Johnson is a climate strategist and communicator.
+He is the editor of Hill Heat, a climate politics and policy website.
+Previously Brad was the founding executive director of Climate Hawks Vote, a grassroots climate politics organization, campaign manager for Forecast the Facts, a grassroots climate advocacy organization, and editor for ThinkProgress Green at the Center for American Progress Action Fund.
 Brad holds a bachelor’s degree in math and physics from Amherst College and master’s degree in geosciences from the Massachusetts Institute for Technology.
 He is the co-author of Technomanifestos and the founder of HillHeat.com.

 Lisa Graves is Executive Director of the Center for Media and Democracy, the publisher of ALECexposed.org (its award-winning investigation of the American Legislative Exchange Council), PRWatch.org, SourceWatch.org, and BanksterUSA.org.
 She previously served as Deputy Assistant Attorney General in the Office of Legal Policy at the U.S. Department of Justice, Chief Counsel for Nominations for the U.S. Senate Judiciary Committee, Deputy Chief of the Article III Judges Division at the U.S. Courts, and Senior Legislative Strategist for the ACLU on national security issues, among other posts.
 Reach her on twitter: thelisagraves and email: email@example.com.